jacksund/simmate/README.md

 After a few seconds, you can open http://127.0.0.1:8000/ in your browser to view your local server!

-> :bulb: Read our [website documentation](https://jacksund.github.io/simmate/simmate/website.html) and [tutorials](https://github.com/jacksund/simmate/tree/main/tutorials) in order to switch to a production-ready server that's accessible through the internet and can be shared among a team.
+> :bulb: Read our website [tutorials and documentation](https://jacksund.github.io/simmate/getting_started/overview/) in order to switch to a production-ready server that's accessible through the internet and can be shared among a team.

 ## A Sneak-Peak of Features